- Create a Supabase account and access token

 Step 4: Test with an agent

-With the MCP session still running in your first terminal tab, from a second tab in your terminal start a chatbot agent that uses the Supabase toolkit:bash
+With the MCP session still running in your first terminal tab, from a second tab in your terminal start a process-backed agent that uses the Supabase toolkit:bash

 Note: The --room-rules flag is optional.
 It creates a file at the specified path that anyone in the room can edit to customize the agent’s rules.
 This is useful if you want to tweak the agent’s behavior without redeploying it.